Habatakurikei/llmmaster/README.md

 # LLM Master

+LLM Master is a powerful tool to boost your creativity by working with multiple generative AIs.

-LLM Master is a Python library that provides a unified interface for interacting with multiple Large Language Models (LLMs) and multimedia generative AI models from different providers.
+This is a Python library that provides a unified interface for interacting with multiple Large Language Models (LLMs) and multimedia generative AI models from different providers.

 ## Features